kreauniv/comp206/year2021/source/lists.rst

 we use the ``NULL`` pointer.
 So when a node has a ``next`` field which is ``NULL``, it means there is no following node in the list.

+.. admonition:: Exercise

+   Write a function to compute the length of a given list only using the above functions.
+The list is passed as a pointer to the first node.
+What considerations will apply?

 For example, here is a function to insert/delete a given node after a particular identified node in the list --